 Ultrasound dosage can be varied either in intensity or frequency of the ultrasound beam.
 Simply speaking lower frequency application provides a greater depth of penetration and so is used in cases where the injured tissue is suspected to be deeply situated.
-Conversely, higher frequency doses are used for structures that are closer to the surface of skin.
+Conversely, higher frequency doses are used for structures that are closer to the surface of the skin.

 Contraindications of ultrasound

-As ultrasound is thought to affect the tissue repair process and so it is also highly possible that it may affect diseased tissue tissue in an abnormal fashion.
-In addition the proposed increase in blood may also function in spreading malignancies around the body.
+As ultrasound is thought to affect the tissue repair process and so it is also highly possible that it may affect diseased tissue in an abnormal fashion.
+In addition, the proposed increase in blood may also function in spreading malignancies around the body.
 Therefore a number of contraindications should be followed when using therapeutic ultrasound:

 Do not use if the patient suffers from:

 - Malignant or cancerous tissue

 - Acute infections

 - Recent history if venous thrombosis

 - Do not use in the region of the gonads (sex organs), the active bone growth plates of children, or the eye.